Accelerating Research, Building the Usher Community, One Person at a Time

 The Usher Syndrome Coalition's "USH Trust" is the largest international contact database of individuals with Usher syndrome.
 Those who join the USH Trust are the first to learn about the latest research opportunities.
 But it is also our most powerful tool to accelerate research.
 Here's how:

 Finding enough participants for a clinical trial is one of the biggest challenges in medical research, especially for rare diseases like Usher syndrome, where low numbers of people are affected.
-We've learned from other rare disease communities that when individuals living with a syndrome or disease are willing to share their information, they help to accelerate the development of new treatments.
+IF a clinical trial cannot find enough participants, the trial will stop.
+That's correct.
+We're not being dramatic.
+We've seen this actually happen in other rare disease communities.
+There are strict rules that researchers have to follow in order to prove the efficacy (ability to achieve the intended result, for example slow vision loss, restore hearing, etc.,) and safety of the treatment they're testing.
+They can't just test it on one or two people and feel confident that it's safe.
+They need a large number of candidates.
+And that's why the USH Trust is so important.
+When thousands of individuals living with a syndrome or disease are willing to share their information and possibly participate in research, they help to accelerate (quicken) the development of new treatments.
 (Remember - your personal information stays with us but your Usher type and other "demographic" information is combined with others to get The Big Picture.)
 That's incredibly powerful.

 Why is enrollment so important and so hard?

-The Usher Syndrome Coalition has worked hard to get to know the Usher community worldwide.
-Researchers have worked for decades to identify the genes that cause Usher syndrome and to create treatments they believe will work.
-Researchers are experts on the genes that cause various conditions, but, interestingly, usually don't personally know the community they're serving.
-They need an organization like the Usher Syndrome Coalition to connect them with children and adults living with Usher, and their families, around the world.
-NO other organization in the world is exclusively dedicated to getting to know YOU, the Usher community, like we are.
-We have met you through email, phone, Videophones, text, Zoom, and in person.
-Every year, we meet, chat with, and support hundreds of individuals with Usher syndrome around the world.
+For nearly 2 decades, the Usher Syndrome Coalition has worked tirelessly to build the Usher community worldwide.
+No other organization in the world is exclusively dedicated to this goal like we are.
+We have met you through email, phone, videophones, text, Zoom, and in person.
+Every year, we meet, chat with, and support hundreds of individuals with Usher syndrome and their famlies around the world.
+We bring the community together, in person, at our bi-annual conferences.
+We chat with you through our online forums.
+We share information on social media.
+We send out monthly newsletters.
+We build local Usher syndrome communities through our USH Ambassadors.
 Pretty amazing for a small nonprofit, right?
 But this is a testament to YOU, the Usher community and your desire to learn, connect, find treatments, and live your best lives.
 We want that for you too.
 And so, we encourage every person with Usher to join our simple, free, and confidential USH Trust - our most powerful tool to accomplish your goals.

 Why is genetic testing important?